DUI Attorneys in Tampa, FL

 Local Tampa Attorneys Focused on DUI Defense

-Our offices have been at the same location in downtown Tampa for more than fifteen years.
+Our offices have been at the same location in downtown Tampa for more than ten years.
 By focusing on DUI defense, our attorneys can stay current on the most recent changes in the law and the best DUI defense tactics that win cases.

 Getting the best possible resolution requires extraordinary efforts at every stage of the case.
 When fighting the criminal charge in court, we take a scholarly approach to filing and litigating pre-trial motions, including:

-- motions to suppress evidence illegally obtained by law enforcement officers;
+• motions to suppress evidence illegally obtained by law enforcement officers;

-- motions to dismiss charges not supported by sufficient evidence; and
+• motions to dismiss charges not supported by sufficient evidence; and

-- motions to exclude unduly prejudicial or irrelevant evidence.
+• motions to exclude unduly prejudicial or irrelevant evidence.

 The pre-trial motions ask the judge to throw out evidence or dismiss the charges altogether.
-Pre-trial motions are important because if the judge decides that some evidence cannot be used at trial, the prosecutor may drop the charges or reduce the DUI to a less serious offense, such as reckless driving.
+Pre-trial motions are important because if the judge decides that some of the evidence cannot be used at trial, the prosecutor may drop the charges or reduce the DUI to a less serious offense, such as reckless driving.

 Should your case go to trial, pretrial motions are extremely valuable in eliminating irrelevant or prejudicial evidence.
-By excluding that evidence, you increase the likelihood of a “not guilty” verdict.
+By excluding that evidence, you might increase the likelihood of a “not guilty” verdict.
 The best chance of winning the case often depends on the outcome of these pre-trial motions.

 As a practical matter, the more your attorney fights the charges and prepares for trial, the more motivated the prosecutor becomes to resolve your case for a better plea deal before trial.